RoryWatts/RoryWatts.github.io/_pages/kerrwhite.md

 2.5 f Seventy years ago the Rockefeller Foundation, on the basis of a hastily drafted document, decided to embark on a new approach to training medical officers of health who would undertake strategies for the control of environmentally based diseases and for the immunisation of populations against selected communicable diseases.
 To this endeavour was added a research component based on the German Institutes of iene(2).
 The Foundation underwrote the Johns Hopkins School of Hygiene and Public Health and replicated it in London, Toronto, Tokyo and numerous other cities in Europe, Asia and Latin America.
 An alternative model in which the Harvard School of Medicine would provide training in a broadly defined field of "preventive medicine" for physicians, and the Massachusetts Institute of Technology would train sanitary engineers and others in the physical and natural sciences to work on "public health problems'' was rejected.
 The history of both the intellectual and political basis for this decision has only recently been explored and is yet to be fully evaluated and published(j)

 2.6 The net effect of this seventy-year old experiment has been that schools of medicine were deprived of the population-based perspective.
-In turn, cl inicians learned little or nothing about the precursors of illnesses which people experience within their natural habitats where they live, eat, work, struggle for a better life and die.
-Nor do clinicians learn nuch about their patients1 lives after leaving the hospital.
+In turn, clinicians learned little or nothing about the precursors of illnesses which people experience within their natural habitats where they live, eat, work, struggle for a better life and die.
+Nor do clinicians learn much about their patients lives after leaving the hospital.

 2.7 Separate schools of public health have operated apart from the mainstream of scientific medicine which has flourished over the last two generations.
 However, these Schools have been largely responsible for. developing the principal scientific and quantitative methods for understanding group phenomena in populations and communities.
 Epidemiology, literally "the study of that which is upon the people" was developed originally by the leading university clinicians of London in the middle of the 19th Century.
-As a consequence of the separation of "public health" from "medicine", epidemiology is now largely the province of schools of public health, and it has only recently been re-introduced into medical schools and especially into cl inical departments where it originated.
-This presents many academics and clinicians with unfamiliar perspectives, methods and quesrions, and yet these are really only extensions of the scientific method to the study of groups of populations and communities, in addition to te Reople9 srudy i.e. of molecular and cellular phenomena and of individual patienrs.
+As a consequence of the separation of "public health" from "medicine", epidemiology is now largely the province of schools of public health, and it has only recently been re-introduced into medical schools and especially into clinical departments where it originated.
+This presents many academics and clinicians with unfamiliar perspectives, methods and questions, and yet these are really only extensions of the scientific method to the study of groups of populations and communities, in addition to te Reople9 srudy i.e. of molecular and cellular phenomena and of individual patienrs.

 2.8 To all these considerations one must add a revolution of rising expectations.
 Equal access to health care has become a - - - right and all essential services are assured to the entire population.
 It follows that governments and their hzalth departments find themselves collecting and dispersing vast sums of money directed at "improving the public's health".
 Increasingly they are called upon not only to account for the money but to say what has been accomplished and whether the people's needs are being met.
 This notion of overall accountability and its correlates of populat ion-based measurements and evaluations may appear quaint to some.
 Both those with a narrow view of "public health" as being concerned . essentially with risks or threats from environmentally-based diseases, and those trained in clinical medicine with the mind-set that "doctors know best" are just beginning to appreciate the revolution which is under way.